burhan1997/Authentication-Authorization-UserRegistration/README.md

 ## Registration Implementation

 To track the list of users, a user database is commonly utilized.
 This database securely stores all the necessary information about each user required for the application, including authentication credentials such as passwords.

+# Suggestions for Improving the Registration Endpoint

+1. **Add Random User ID**:
+   - Incorporate a random user ID into the user object using the uuid library or crypto.randomUUID() function.

+2. **Persist User Database**:
+   - Implement saving the user database into a JSON file using the File System module to prevent data loss upon application termination.

+3. **Enhance isValidUser Function**:
+   - Improve the isValidUser function to include checks for email validity, minimum password length, and existing username in the user database.

+4. **Create HTML Client**:
+   - Develop an HTML client with a registration form and utilize fetch to send POST requests for user registration.